fontra/fontra-pak/README.md

 Binaries for MacOS (11 and up), Windows (10 and up) and Ubuntu x86_64 can be [downloaded under releases](https://github.com/fontra/fontra-pak/releases/latest)

+For Linux, there are more options, such as flatpak and snap: https://docs.fontra.xyz/how-tos/installation/installing-fontra-pak-linux/

 ## Run locally from source

 To run the main program directly, set up a Python 3.10 (or higher) virtual environment, install the requirements from `requirements.txt`, then run: